-The victims know that haven't signed into their Uber accounts from a different device, so they quickly access the link provided by the scammers.
-Little do they know they offer their password to criminals on fake sign-in page.
+The victims know that haven’t signed into their Uber accounts from a different device, so they quickly access the link provided by the scammers.
+Little do they know they offer their password to criminals on the fake sign-in page.
 Beware!

 Uber: Say My Name Movement